Terms and Conditions

-Please note that the above guidelines for professional conduct do not apply to those holding the NASM-CPT, CES or PES or the AFAA-CGFI credentials, each of whom are required to comply with the Code of Professional Conduct and the other rules and requirements set forth in the relevant Candidate Handbook.
+Please note that the above guidelines for professional conduct do not apply to those holding the NASM-CPT, CES or PES, the AFAA-CGFI or PTAG-CPT credentials, each of whom are required to comply with the Code of Professional Conduct and the other rules and requirements set forth in the relevant Candidate Handbook.

 13. ADA ACCOMMODATIONS